 Highline Trail to Grinnell Glacier Overlook Hike

-If you want to skip out on the elevation, you can choose to hike past it and just explore more of the Highline Trail until you get to The Loop.
+Insider Tip: If you want to skip out on the elevation, you can choose to hike past the Overlook it and just explore more of the Highline Trail until you get to The Loop.

-If you’re like, yeah, EFF that, then I say hike Hidden Lake Overlook in the morning.
-If you did that, you could find some alternative hikes in our hiking section of this blog!
+If you’re like, yeah, no, then hike Hidden Lake Overlook in the morning.

 The trail is only 4.5 miles and a pick for folks who want to do an easy hike in Glacier National Park.

-You can access the trailhead by parking at the Lake McDonald Lodge area.
-Again, for more hike options, see the hiking section of this 3 day Glacier National Park Itinerary blog!
+Insider Tip: You can access the Avalanche Lake trailhead by parking at the Lake McDonald Lodge area.

 Sunset at Lake McDonald